Mersen130/Quarantine_Assistant/README.md

 - The default layout of posts are ordered from newest to oldest, this can always be changed by the dropdown on the right hand side of the page, where user can specify `"Newest"`-- ranked by time posted, `"top rated"` -- ranked by likes received, `"hottest"` -- ranked by number of replies.
 - Users will receives notifications if their posts/replies are `[liked, deleted or replied]` in the navbar.
 - A page can contain maximumly 10 posts, the rest of posts can be accessed throught the pagination tool at the bottom of the page.
+- Users can click on any profile photos and redirect to that person's profile page
 ### Admin view (`/qaAdmin/`)

 The admin view shares similar layout with user view, except that an admin cannot [like, post, reply], but can delete ANY posts/replies if the content is not appropriate.